olinrobotics/irl/_posts/README_TEMPLATE.md

 - A succinct introduction about your project
 - A section that thoroughly documents your work - design, technical, and appropriate process work
 - Any media (photos, videos) that is suitably polished to represent your finished work publicly on the website
-- A link to your Github repo (e.g. a folder you store your work, not the main IRL home folder)
+- A link to your Github repo (i.e. a folder you store your work, not the main IRL home folder)
 - (Optional) Future steps
+- (Optional) Installation guide: imagine an Olin student with a skillset similar to yours should be able to reproduce your work
 - (Optional) A credit section if you use third-party libraries/tools
-- (Optional) Installation guide: imagine an Olin student with a skillset similar to yours should be able to reproduce your work

 A list of helpful markdown syntax [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).